 The size of the caches are controlled by the authentication-cache-size and authorization-cache-size configuration parameters.
 Both default to 1000.
+Using 0 will disable the corresponding cache.

 How long cache entries are valid is controlled by security-invalidation-interval, which is in milliseconds.
-Using 0 will disable caching.
 The default is 10000 ms.

-43.1.
+43.3.
 Tracking the Validated User